Articus/PathHandler/README.md

 So you can focus on handling your API operations and spend less time on writing auxiliary code for request processing.

-## Quick start

-Just write [OpenAPI Specification](https://swagger.io/specification/) for your future API and use [OpenAPI Codegen](https://openapi-generator.tech/) to generate `php-ze-ph` server.
-Check a sample of what you get [here](https://github.com/OpenAPITools/openapi-generator/tree/master/samples/server/openapi3/petstore/php-ze-ph).

 ## How to install?

-Just add `"articus/path-handler": "*"` to your [composer.json](https://getcomposer.org/doc/04-schema.md#require) and check [packages suggested by the library](https://getcomposer.org/doc/04-schema.md#suggest) for extra dependencies of optional components you want to use.
+Just add `"articus/path-handler"` to your [composer.json](https://getcomposer.org/doc/04-schema.md#require) and check [packages suggested by the library](https://getcomposer.org/doc/04-schema.md#suggest) for extra dependencies of optional components you want to use.

+> *Note* - library has [Laminas Service Manager](https://docs.laminas.dev/laminas-servicemanager/) as direct dependency but only because of [plugin managers](https://docs.laminas.dev/laminas-servicemanager/plugin-managers/).
+So you can use this library with any PSR-11 container you like.

 ## How to use?

-First of all you need a project with Zend Expressive application.
-For example you can generate one with [this installer](https://github.com/zendframework/zend-expressive-skeleton).
+First of all you need a project with Mezzio application.
+For example, you can generate one with [this installer](https://github.com/mezzio/mezzio-skeleton).

 Next you need to declare **handlers**.
 Each handler is a set of all **operations** that can be performed when some **path** of your API is accessed with distinct HTTP methods.
 Any class can be a handler, you just need to decorate it with special annotations: